 (translation by Aldyth Morris)

 Looking back at Pepper’s seven worldviews, we can see that essentialism and mechanism, although in one way very different, have in common that they fragment the world in terms of entities and categories.
-In contrast, the other five worldviews emphasize wholeness: contextualism and holism may be even subsumed under a holodynamic worldview; Anaximander’s generating-substance hypothesis and mysticism point to the unnamable, and animism can be understood in different ways most of which imply wholeness and holiness.
+In contrast, the other five worldviews emphasize wholeness: contextualism (the dynamic worldview) and holism may be even subsumed under a holodynamic worldview; Anaximander’s generating-substance hypothesis and mysticism point to the unnamable, and animism can be understood in different ways most of which imply wholeness and holiness.
 Perspectivism seems all-inclusive as it acknowledges the different worldviews as different perspectives on reality.
-The Yin-Yang symbol of Daoism may illustrate these perspectives.
+The Yin-Yang symbol of Daoism may illustrate these perspectives: